This dish has everything: flavour and crunch! It's a really filling vegetarian meal.

 - Cook basmati rice according to packet directions.

 - For the paneer, combine chilli jam and dark soy sauce in a bowl.
 Add paneer steaks and turn gently to coat.
 Set aside.

-- Add an extra drizzle of ghee to the pan, then cook the paneer steaks for a few minutes each side.
+- Add an extra drizzle of ghee to the pan, then cook the paneer steaks for a few minutes on each side.

 - Spoon nasi goreng into serving bowls.
 Top with cottage cheese steaks.
-Sprinkle over spring onion and top with pappadums.
+Sprinkle over the spring onion and top with pappadums.
 Serve immediately.

 • Check the ingredient list of the yellow curry paste - some have shrimp paste as an ingredient.

 • When making this dish on My Second Restaurant in India, Sarah served her dish with rice pappadums, but you can use any pappadums.